ℹ️ Who this tutorial is for

 }

-Please note, the above CSS may not work in your specific website setup - it was written for a specific WordPress website using Elementor.
+Please note, the above CSS code block may not work in your specific website setup - it was written for a specific WordPress website using Elementor.
 Your theme or custom code may cause it to not work.
 We do not provide CSS support, so please reach out to your web developer if you encounter issues.

 We're all done!
 It looks great and matches the website.